 Just three ringers from St Mary’s, Wimbledon, served – and all survived.
 However, two have not been completely identified.
 One man is listed as W de Vulder – there is a de Vulder family in Wimbledon in the censuses, but two brothers have the first initial W. The roll also indicates that he served with the Royal Inniskilling Fusiliers – there are no army records to match this, though there is one for a W A de Vulder (matching the younger of the two brothers) who served with the local East Surrey Regiment.
-The other mystery is S Howard of the RAF, there are a few candidates in the census, but none obviously the right man: nor has the correct RAF service record yet been identified.

 - Sapper Richard Rapson — Royal Marine Engineers.
 [Royal Marine Engineers were a home-based corps, he was probably making use of his civilian skills as a plumber)